Punkline/punkpc/doc/README.md

 ## Modules

-Documentation links use the following emojis: <br />
+Documentation links use the following emojis:

 [:pencil2:](/src) = ***commented source***, with attribute information <br />
 [:alembic:](/doc/s/examples) = ***example usage***, with guiding comments <br />
 [:boom:](/doc/s/exploded_lines) = ***exploded lines***, uncommented

 Some modules use other modules as dependencies.
 Loading them will load the dependencies alongside the module automatically, as required.

-A :heavy_plus_sign: sign is used to show these extra inclusions.
+A :arrow_right: arrow is used to show these extra inclusions.

 Note that -- when using the `punkpc` library object to include modules (like each module does, internally) -- a `.include` statement is only called if the file is not already in the GAS environment.
 Because of this, including multiple modules that have a common prerequisite will have faster load times because the prereq only needs to be loaded once between them all.